AzureOrange404/DangerousWiki/docs/guides/controller/bluetooth.md

 ---
 layout: controller
 title: How To Controller
-description: Initial Setup and Further
+description: Configure a bluetooth Controller
 light_mode: false
 ---